begmaroman/acme-dns-route53/LAMBDA.md

  - `LETSENCRYPT_EMAIL` is the environment variable which contains [Let's Encrypt expiration Email](https://letsencrypt.org/docs/expiration-emails/).
 Equivalent to `email` field in the payload object.
  - `STAGING` is the environment variable which must contain 1 value for using staging Let’s Encrypt environment or 0 for production environment.
 Equivalent to `staging` field in the payload object.
  - `NOTIFICATION_TOPIC` is the environment variable which contains SNS Notification Topic ARN.
+ - `RENEW_BEFORE` is the number of days defining the period before expiration within which a certificate must be renewed.